victorwealth/Daily/README.md

 ## Introduction

 >A quick, simple and easy way to create todo items.
 Created with HTML, CSS and JS.
 Todo items are stored in browser's localStorage.
-So it keeps track of your list (on your device) even when your browser is closed.
+It keeps track of your list (on your device) even when your browser is closed.

 ## Code Samples